yohita/directus-project-with-extensions-quickstart/README.md

    Password : admin123
 2. This project uses SQLite for quickstart, but you can connect to any other database simply by configuring the .env file.

+## Using Mysql Instead of SQLITe :
+Run command : 'npx directus init'
+This will create .env with your mysql credentials

+## Using PHP
+I work on both NodeJS scripts as well as PHP in my project , I have added little helper to help you with that in php folder

 ## Usage